Fife Folklore Collections Guide

 Folk Collection 20 – The Barre Toelken Native American Collection.
 This is a collection of books and pamphlets used in Professor Toelken's research.

 Folk Collection 21 – The Grouse Creek (Utah) Cultural Survey Collection is a joint fieldwork project of the Utah State Historical Society, the American Folklife Center, the National Park Service, the Folk Arts Program of the Utah Arts & Museums, and Utah State University, conducted in the Grouse Creek region (northwestern Utah).
-The materials–audio tapes, slides, interviews, transcriptions, maps, etc.--were collected by professional field researchers and are housed in the Fife Folklore Archives.
-There is also a robust digital collection.
+The materials, including audio tapes, slides, interviews, transcriptions, maps, etc., were collected by professional field researchers and are housed in the Fife Folklore Archives.

 Folk Collection 22 – The Utah State University Scholarly Press Folklore Collection.
 This collection is a donation of all the folklore books published by USU Press.
 This collection continues to have materials added.

-Folk Collection 23 – The Elliott Oring Book Collection contains books donated by folklorist Elliott Oring on a wide range of folklore topics.
+Folk Collection 23 – The Elliott Oring Book Collection.
+This collection contains books donated by folklorist Elliott Oring on a wide range of folklore topics.

 Folk Collection 24 – Andy Gibbons Quilt Collection.
 This collection, created by an initial donation by Andy Gibbons, contains books and slides on quilting.
 This collection continues to have materials added.

-Folk Collection 25 – The Wolfgang Mieder Proverb Collection contains books on proverbs donated by proverb scholar Wolfgang Mieder, as well as purchased books on proverbs and proverb scholarship.
+Folk Collection 25 – The Wolfgang Mieder Proverb Collection.
+This collection contains books on proverbs donated by proverb scholar Wolfgang Mieder, as well as purchased books on proverbs and proverb scholarship.
 This collection continues to have materials added.

 Folk Collection 26 – September 11, 2001: USU Student Documentary Collection.
 On September 12, 2001, the American Folklife Center at the Library of Congress invited folklorists nationwide to document, through oral interviews, the immediate responses to the tragic events of September 11.
 This initiative aimed to capture the reactions of the American public during a time of national devastation, sorrow, and uncertainty.
 At Utah State University, Professor Jeannie B. Thomas led a documentary project within her fall 2001 folklore classes.
 This collection includes oral interviews conducted by her students.